protectai/llm-guard/docs/output_scanners/sensitive.md

 sanitized_output, is_valid, risk_score = scanner.scan(prompt, model_output)
 ```

-If you want, you can use your own patterns by giving the path in `regex_pattern_groups_path`

-In the example, we're particularly checking for names and emails.
-If the output_clean contains any PII, the `is_valid`
-will be `False`.

-Additionally, when `redact` is enabled, it will replace all sensitive entities.
+To enhance flexibility, users can introduce their patterns through the `regex_pattern_groups_path`.

+ The `redact` feature, when enabled, ensures sensitive entities are seamlessly replaced.